 - Reworked irrigation system separating higher volume watering conditions from lower volume.

 - Add irrigation control system with rain days shut off.
+We have added a spate water meter separating use from the main house.

 - Add drip irrigation on the outer property areas as needed.
+Over the years we keep expanding the drip system to work with the warming temperatures and tree die offs.